middlesphere/clj-terminal/README.md

 For non-blocking user input use (t/poll-input) which also reads key from keyboard and return decoded value as map.
 Function (t/poll-input) does not block thread and returns null immediately if there is nothing on the input stream.
+If keyboard buffer contains some values poll-input will read them one by one.

 ## License